 By Dave Rongey - Summary:|

-A photocell can be used to control outdoor lights when installing into the electrical wiring as described here…
+How do I to wire a photocell to a light fixture?
+A photocell can be used to control outdoor lights when installing into the electrical wiring as described here.

 If this is your first visit, be sure to sign up for your Free Electrical Tips and eBook.